gnqn/CubeFlows/README.md

 ### Step 2: Run the Prototype

-Run the program from the extracted directory.
-Use the commands below for your OS:
+Run the following command from the extracted directory (SQLChains-VLDB):

-#### Windows

-#### Open Command Prompt
       cd D:\SQLChains-VLDB
       java -Xmx4g -Xms2g -jar SQLChains.jar

-#### Alternative: Copy chains.db to Current Directory

-If you prefer not to navigate to the extracted directory, copy`chains.db` to your current working directory and run:
+Note: If you're not in the extracted directory, make sure chains.db is in your current working directory and update the jar path accordingly:

       java -Xmx4g -Xms2g -jar /path/to/SQLChains-VLDB/SQLChains.jar